Code-Institute-Submissions/serendipity/README.md

 Acknowledgements:
 .
-My Mentor
+My Mentor, she's  been a lighthouse in the mist of code .
+My Husband whose support in both irl and programming world I couldn't be without.
 .
-My Husband
+Tutor support for quick and friendly help
+.
+Fellow students on slack w their positive energy